Ishaan0601/nba-roster-tool/README.md

 The project is hosted through Netlify.
-The link to the website is below: https://nbarostertool.netlify.app/
+The link to the website is: https://nbarostertool.netlify.app/